syzgod/weather-app-to-portfolio/README.md

 ## Description

 As for my first bigger React project I chose the Weather app to properly learn and implement what I have learned.
 React using Hooks and TypeScript with API are the latest technologies used most of the places so it is wise to get familiar with them.
-I wanted a challenge to help me to understand how these technologies work.
+I wanted a challenge to help me understand how these technologies work.
+Had few bugs then introduced more as I added more features so I had plenty of debugging as a good exercise.
+The app itself is not perfect in fact far from it.
+I tried my best.
+There are a lot of improvements can be made.
+I chose to implement a basic chart also so I can play around with the data a bit more.
+I have to say I learned a lot from this project and I am more eager to start new projects.

 ## Inspired by few of the tutorials found online